yyc12345/vtobjplugin/README.md

 * For normals, select imported from file
 * Check import material

-For reposition, Click MAXScript-Run script in menu.
-Select `3dsmax.ms` and run it.
+For reposition, click *MAXScript-Run* script in menu.
+Select `3dsmax.ms` and run it, or, click *MAXScript - Open script* to open script file first and use *Tools - Evaluate all* to execute script in opened window.
+This is rely on your chosen solution said in Export Tips section.

 ## Build